sebicirdeiu/Restaurant-Page/README.md

 # Restaurant-Page
-A simple restaurant page using JS Dom manipulation along with Webpack
+A simple restaurant website using JS Dom manipulation along with Webpack